OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/7._Remote_node_reconfiguration/index.md

 Once started, this node performs the following:

-* Reads all configuration parameters from a remote node (the user must enter the remote Node ID).
+* Reads all configuration parameters from a remote node (the user must enter the node ID of the remote node).
 * Sets all parameters to their maximum values.
 * Resets all parameters back to their default values.
 * Restarts the remote node.